 - If you’re not on the Whole30, and are making this just because you love caulflower rice (or are curious to try it!), it makes awesome bean, rice and cheese quesadillas or burritos!
 I definitely prefer it to the actual rice versions that are way too carb heavy.

 How to Make Paleo Rice

-Ricing cauliflower is very easy.
-Maybe even easier than preparing cauliflower the traditional way.
+This recipe is possibly easier than preparing cauliflower the traditional way.
 Simply break up the head of cauliflower into smaller pieces (I do this with my hand- just rip it apart!), then put half a head of cauliflower at a time into a food processor.
 Process for 10 or 12 seconds, and like magic, your cauliflower has become rice.
 Except way better than rice, because it’s a more nutritionally dense food.

 I calculated the nutrition facts of this recipe out of curiosity.
 There is a lot of conflicting information on how many calories are in the Mexi rice at a Mexican restaurant, so I’m comparing it to just plain white rice.
 Keep in mind that the calorie and fat counts of the plain white rice will jump up quite a bit when cooked in oil like it typically is.

 - 1 cup peas (use snap peas or omit for Whole30 compliant)